At Rider Transit, the health and safety of our customers and staff remain a top priority.

 Throughout the COVID-19 pandemic, we have continued to operate on our regular schedule.
 In order to to do this safely, we have implemented significant safety and cleaning procedures.
 We appreciate your patience and cooperation in helping us maintain a healthy environment for each other.

-Anyone on Rider Transit property or vehicles is required to wear a mask at all times.
+Properly worn masks are required when onboard Rider Transit vehicles and while inside the Rider Transit Center.
 If you do not have have a face covering, one will be provided free of charge.

 UPDATE: Effective 2/2/2021, the CDC is requiring the wearing of masks on public transportation to help stop COVID-19.
 Transit operators must require all persons onboard to wear masks when boarding, disembarking, and for the duration of travel.
 Operators of transit hubs must require all persons to wear a mask when entering or on the premises of a transit hub.
 People must wear masks that completely cover both the mouth and nose when awaiting, boarding, traveling on, or disembarking public transportation.

 Fare Free and Rear Door Entry

 As of 5:30 P.M. on March 26th, 2020, until further notice Rider Transit suspended fare collection on all routes, including Paratransit.
 Customers who are able are required to enter and exit buses using the rear door whenever possible.